 Previously, when you create a cost estimate from the schedule, any locks on the schedule were copied and maintained.
 Now, when you create a cost estimate from the schedule, no locks are copied to or maintained in the cost estimate.

 Previously, when you selected or deselected a product on one of the Platforms tabs in the Deltek Acumen Options dialog box, Acumen updated the Get External Data From menu to reflect that change but the S1 // Projects tab Projects pane context menu did not change.
-Now, when you make a change on one of the Platforms tabs, the change is reflected on both the Get External Data From menu and the project pane context menu.
+Now in Acumen 8.3, when you make a change on one of the Platforms tabs, the change is reflected on both the Get External Data From menu and the project pane context menu.

 For example, if you deselect Asta Powerproject on the Deltek Acumen Options dialog box, the Asta Powerproject icon no longer displays on the Get External Data From menu or the S1 // Projects tab Projects pane context menu.

-We are huge fans of Deltek Acumen (see Neil Smith’s blog Why Using Deltek Acumen for Schedule Analytics is Recommended) and this release only improves an already great product.
+We are huge fans of Deltek Acumen (see Neil Smith’s blog Why Using Deltek Acumen for Schedule Analytics is Recommended) and Acumen 8.3 only improves an already great product.
 In addition to the features listed above, a number of bug fixes are incorporated into this release.
 If you’re an Acumen user, upgrading is a no-brainer!